 Abnormal Ammo: The player can modify what kind of bullets their weapon can fire.
 These range from the fairly mundane anti-organic and anti-synthetic rounds, to the bizarre (and more awesome) bullets that cause enemies to burst into flame, get poisoned (by radiation, no less), or freeze.
 A full list can be found here.

 All There Is to Know About "The Crying Game": If you're wondering why the Reapers, Protheans, and so on haven't been mentioned yet, it's because they are only really appearing near the end (at the end of the second-to-last mission for the Reapers, and then you get an Info Dump on the plotlines in the middle of the last mission) of this game.
 They also take a much lesser role (for example, only Sovereign, a single Reaper is present at all and even he is not featured much, compared to, say, Saren).

 Ancient Keeper: Vigil, a Prothean virtual intelligence which maintained the facility on Ilos in the hopes that an organic race would reach the planet before the next Reaper invasion.
 It survives long enough to point Shepard towards the Conduit and give him/her a means of preventing the return of the Reapers.

 Armor and Magic Don't Mix: The greater the character's focus on tech or biotics, the less heavy the armor they can equip.
 Tali, Kaidan, Liara, and Adept, Sentinel, and Engineer Shepard can only wear light armor, and Liara and Sentinels don't even have any options for improving their competence with it.
 Garrus and Infiltrator or Vanguard Shepard start out with only light armor available but can invest skill points to unlock medium armor.
-Wrex, Ashley and Soldier Shepard, the most combat-focused characters, have access to medium armor from the start and can unlock heavy armor.
+Ashley and Soldier Shepard, the most combat-focused characters, have access to medium armor from the start and can unlock heavy armor.
 Wrex is an exception.
 He's got Biotics and has medium armor that can unlock heavy armor.
 However, he's a centuries old cunning warrior from a species of walking tanks, so he's likely put in the time necessary to become skilled with it.
 The later games in the series remove armor classes.